Brazilian ginseng-Suma

 Suma, also called Brazilian ginseng (Pfaffia paniculata) is the root of a shrubby ground vine which has an intricate and deep root system.
 The plant is indigenous to the rainforests of the Amazon basin, as well as other tropical parts of Brazil, Ecuador, Panama, Paraguay, Peru, and Venezuela.

-The main active constituents of Suma are the saponins, including pfaffic acid and six unique pfaffosides, which are divided into two groups.
+The main constituents of Suma are the saponins, including pfaffic acid and six unique pfaffosides, which are divided into two groups.
 Pfaffosides A, B, and C are classified as nortriterpene gluconisides; and pfaffosides D, E, and F are nortriterpene saponins.

 Suma Root contains 19 different amino acids, a large number of electrolytes, and trace minerals including iron, magnesium, cobalt, silica, zinc, and vitamins A, B1, B2, E, K, and pantothenic acid.